abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 them from a layperson.
 The flowers on the shrine came from our friend Apple.

-As monastics, it’s nice that, for almost any material item around us, we can name the specific person or group of people who offered it.
+As monastics, it’s nice that we can name the specific person who has offered almost any material item around us.
 By doing this we realize that absolutely everything we have is a gift from faithful and generous people.
 As alms mendicants, we rely on the faithful generosity of the laity to provide us with food as well as other material supports—robe cloth, shelter, and medicine.
 Our survival is sustained through the gifts of others.
 When we reflect on this, quite naturally the result is a sense of gratitude and appreciation.

 At the same time, such generosity and support can cause us to ask, *Why am I allowing myself to receive all this goodness and kindness?* The